k-CIR/cir-wiki/docs/natmeg/preprocessing/pipeline.md

 ### MaxFilter
 Default settings.

-- Add all files for which you want continous head positioning estimation in `trans_conditions`
+- Add all files for which you want continuous head positioning estimation in `trans_conditions`
 - If you do not have empty room files, leave the list empty `- ''`
 - Add project bad channels in `bad_channels` list, one per line, or leave empty `- ''`
 ```yml